system76/docs/_articles/install-ubuntu.md

 ---
 layout: article
-title: Ubuntu - Install Ubuntu On Your System76 Computer
+title: Install Ubuntu On Your System76 Computer
 description: >
   Full instructions on installing Ubuntu your computer.
 keywords: